 Clinical View of Cross-Addiction

-The accepted clinical rationale is that most forms of addiction share similar brain pathways, such as the reward pathway in the brain that triggers release of the neurotransmitter dopamine.
+The accepted clinical rationale is that most forms of addiction share similar brain pathways, such as the reward pathway in the brain that triggers the release of the neurotransmitter dopamine.

 But there are psychological considerations too.
 Addiction recovery is about learning new ways for the addict to cope with life and as such, any return to old attitudes where addictive substances were used as ‘crutches’ is viewed as a highly retrograde step.